themewagon/FaunaFlora/README.md

 ## 3. Contact

-If you have have any questions, feel free to contact: support@themewagon.com
+If you have any questions, feel free to contact: support@themewagon.com

 ## Author

 ```
-Design and code is completely written by Pixelrocket and development team.
+Design and code are completely written by PixelRocket's design and development team.
 ```

 ## License

-- Design and Code is Copyright &copy; [pixelrocket](https://www.pixelrocket.store)
+- Design and Code is Copyright &copy; [PixelRocket](https://www.pixelrocket.store)
-- Licensed cover under [MIT]
+- Licensed under [MIT]
 - Distributed by [ThemeWagon](https://themewagon.com)